MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live-test-accounts.md

 ## Exporting Test Accounts

 If you are in the Managed Partners Program, then you may also export the test accounts for viewing.
-**Note:** Opening the .csv file without transforming the Xuid column will result in the column giving the wrong Xuid information.
+**Note:** Opening the .csv file without transforming the Xuid column may result in the column giving incorrect Xuid information.

 To go to the Test Account management page in Partner Center:
 1. Go to [Partner Center](https://partner.microsoft.com/dashboard).